1. Help Center

 What are the income and credit requirements for the Homeownership Program?

-• Less than $1,000 in past due debt (judgments and liens) combined, and monthly debt payments equal to no more than 18% of gross monthly income.
+• Debt-to-Income: Monthly debt payments equal to no more than 13% of gross monthly income

 I live in the Twin Cities but I want to move out of the metro area.
 Can Twin Cities Habitat for Humanity help me buy a home elsewhere?